mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Enable Switching {#switch}

 The ability to switch between different function providers is a core mechanism to control centralization.
-If users are unable to switch, they cannot exercise choice or fully realize the value of their efforts; for example, "learning to use a vendor's product takes time, and the skill may not be fully transferrable to a competitor's product if there is inadequate standardization."{{SWITCHING}}
+If users are unable to switch they cannot exercise choice or fully realize the value of their efforts, because, for example, "learning to use a vendor's product takes time, and the skill may not be fully transferrable to a competitor's product if there is inadequate standardization." {{SWITCHING}}

 Therefore, standards should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable.